gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   # enabled specifies whether auto-updates are enabled, i.e., whether teleport-update update is allowed to update the agent.
   enabled: true
 status:
+  # start_time specifies the start time of the most recent update.
+  start_time: 2020-12-09T16:09:53+00:00
-  # active_version specifies the active (symlinked) deployment of the telepport agent.
+  # active_version specifies the active (symlinked) deployment of the teleport agent.
   active_version: 15.1.1
+  # version_history specifies the previous deployed versions, in order by recency.
+  version_history: ["15.1.3", "15.0.4"]
+  # rollback specifies whether the most recent version was deployed by an automated rollback.
+  rollback: true
+  # error specifies the last error encounted
+  error: ""
 ```

 #### backup.yaml